How to Make Planning a Wedding Welcome Party Easier Than You Think

 The wedding welcome party gives your guests the first impression of your wedding day dreams.

-Welcome parties are a good chance to introduce your theme and overall vision for your wedding.
-If the dress code for your toes-in-the-sand wedding on the beach is more aloha shirts and board shorts than white linen shorts and khaki pants, then now’s the time to define the differences and let everyone embrace the vibe you’re going for.
+Here’ s how.
+Let’s say the dress code for your beach wedding is more aloha shirts and board shorts than white linen shirts and khaki pants, then now’s the time to define the differences and let everyone embrace the vibe you’re going for.

 It’s also a chance for your guests to meet your other guests.
 The welcome party gives people the chance to meet and get to know each other, if they don’t all already.
 This way, your wedding day itself is more of a warm gathering of old friends than an awkward mish-mash of strangers.